GabyCisnerosV/FraudDetectionCards/README.md

 ## D) Content
 The main parts of this project are:
-1) Data Cleaning and Preprocessing
+1) Data Cleaning, DataPreprocessing and EDA
-2) EDA
+2) Handling Data Imbalance
 3) Modeling
 4) Comparing Results